Brady Cases Pedal Boards

 Features of a Brady Cases Angled Pedalboard include:

-· Small ball corners
+· Medium ball corners

 · High strength blind rivets either extrusion or washer backed